You have no items in your shopping cart.

 Warning: Do not plant in cold wet soil or you may experience poor germination!

 Requires rich fertile soil in a well drained location in the garden.
-Apply much and grass clippings, or straw around base of plant.
+Apply mulch, grass clippings, or straw around the base of the plant.

 Beans do not like soil that is too moist.
 Water during dry and hot spells.

 Pinch or cut the pods off carefully to avoid damaging the plant.
 Pick every few days for tender beans.
-Frequent harvesting also encourages plant to produce more pods.
+Frequent harvesting also encourages plants to produce more pods.

 Days to Harvest after Planting Outdoors: 50 to 65 days